-The 10-year Treasury yield came off its 16-year peak on Tuesday, as trading resumed in the U.S. bond market after Columbus Day, also known as Indigenous Peoples’ Day.
+The 10-year Treasury yield came off its 16-year peak on Tuesday, on track for its steepest single-day drop in nearly seven months, as trading resumed in the US bond market after Columbus Day, also known as Indigenous Peoples’ Day.

-Focus will be on remarks from a slew of Fed officials including Minneapolis’ Neel Kashkari, San Francisco’s Mary Daly and Board Governor Christopher Waller during the day.
+Remarks from a few more Fed officials including Minneapolis’ Neel Kashkari, San Francisco’s Mary Daly and Board Governor Christopher Waller are also expected during the day.

-Israel pounded the Gaza Strip with fierce air strikes, razing whole districts to dust despite a threat from Hamas militants to execute a captive for each home hit.
+Israel hammered the Gaza Strip with the fiercest air strikes in its 75-year conflict with the Palestinians, razing entire districts despite a threat from Hamas to execute a captive for each home hit.

-Israel’s embassy in Washington said the death toll from Hamas’ weekend attacks had surpassed 1,000, while Gaza’s health ministry said Israel’s retaliatory strikes had killed at least 770 people.
+Israel’s embassy in Washington said the death toll from the weekend Hamas attacks had surpassed 1,000, while Gaza’s health ministry said Israel’s retaliatory strikes had killed at least 830 people.

-Later in the week, investors will look out for inflation readings including September producer price and consumer price indexes as well as the Fed’s September meeting minutes.
+Later in the week, focus will turn to inflation readings including September producer price and consumer price indexes as well as the Fed’s September meeting minutes.